Privacy & Security 101

 For additional security and privacy, you can choose a specific version of Fairphone 5 that runs /e/OS—a “deGoogled” Android version that minimizes tracking while still being compatible with all the necessary apps.

-Fairphone 5 also comes with the App Lounge feature, which rates each app's privacy and flags trackers so that you can remove those that collect plenty of data.
+Fairphone 5 also comes with the App Lounge feature, which rates each app's privacy and flags trackers so you can remove those that collect excessive data.

 Other security features are pretty standard and include: